datazip-inc/olake/README.md

 4. **Select Streams:** Choose which tables to sync and configure their sync mode (`CDC` or `Full Refresh`).
 5. **Configure & Run:** Give your job a name, set a schedule, and click **Create Job** to finish.

-For a detailed walkthrough, refer to the [Job documentation](https://olake.io/docs/jobs/create-jobs).
+For a detailed walkthrough, refer to the [Jobs documentation](https://olake.io/docs/jobs/create-jobs).

 ## Performance Benchmarks*